 John is a successful musician.
 Music is his passion, his solace, and the place he belongs.
 Looking for the lyric in the noise, he sifts through his life, through layers of experience overlapping like chords.
 He searches for himself in his psychiatric records, in the voices of his friends, his teachers, the cops, his doctors, and in his own memories.
 Rearranging the layers into some sort of music, he tries to find a true account of himself.

 In Singing, He Composed a Song is a masterful experimental novella that blends poetry and fiction, past and future, word and image, to radically question how language and authority intertwine to shape the ways we view ourselves.
 It finds the music—however dissonant—that can’t be held behind steel doors or hidden in the pages of your file.
-(Forthcoming Fall 2021 from the University of Calgary Press)
+(University of Calgary Press)

 2014 Robert Kroetsch Award For Innovative Poetry Winner!